Quinten Steenhuis, QSteenhuis@suffolk.edu

 You do not need to purchase any materials.

-The class website is the "home base" for this class.
+Microsoft Teams is the "home base" for this class.
 Links to readings and required videos will be posted there in advance of each class.

 We will make use of some of the following free websites and software applications:

 - Slack (https://slack.com)

 - Docassemble (https://docassemble.org) (Instructor will provide server information)

 You will not need to install any software on your computer.
 All work will require an active Internet connection.